SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
-            text: 'Presenting at MBLGTACC can be an enjoyable, exciting, and rewarding experience.
-Our workshop sessions are the conference''s bread and butter, bringing together students and higher ed pros from across the Midwest to learn and grow through the knowledge and experiences of their peers and mentors.'
+            text: "Presenting at MBLGTACC can be an enjoyable, exciting, and rewarding experience.
+Our workshop sessions are the conference's bread and butter, bringing together students and higher ed pros from across the Midwest to learn and grow through the knowledge and experiences of their peers and mentors."
       -
         type: paragraph
         attrs: